 Loss of bladder control, called urinary incontinence, is embarrassing, frustrating, and gets in the way of activities you love.
-At Inspire Ob/Gyn, LLC in Johns Creek of Suwanee, Georgia, Lindsay Killingsworth, MD, and Courtney Middleton, MD, evaluate and treat urinary incontinence so you can feel confident and free again.
+At Inspire Ob/Gyn, LLC in Johns Creek of Suwanee, Georgia, Lindsay Killingsworth, MD, Courtney Middleton, MD, and Gretchen Troxler, MD, evaluate and treat urinary incontinence so you can feel confident and free again.
 Call the office or book an appointment online to learn how you can get treatment for urinary incontinence, whether it’s mild, moderate, or severe.

 Urinary incontinence can show up in different ways.
 Each is frustrating and life-altering.
 They include:

 When you pee because of pressure exerted on your bladder, such as during exercise, laughing, or sneezing, it’s known as stress incontinence.

 Urge incontinence involves the sudden urge to urinate that is intense and sometimes uncontrollable.